 Data validation of names to ensure unique values.

-Database to assist with
+Database to assist with real time communication and storage

 Infrastructure to host webserver that is secure and scalable.

 Design Constraints

 We have several design constraints to consider for our web game.
 First, enforcing the uniqueness of game and team names requires data validation checks within code.
 We also have a constraint of having only one instance of the game in memory, which requires unique identifiers for games, teams, and players.
 Lastly, we need to have a database that is dynamic and resilient to ensure real time communication of our web application, which will ensure multiple users can play the same game without issues.
 The constraints we have are critical to ensuring our game functions without issues and will require strategic build plans to ensure they are integrated seamlessly into our application.